programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 |Anacreontea|544|1|
 |Aristophanes|1108|11|

-To start with the k-means clustering, you first need to define the number of clusters you want to find in your data.
-Since you mostly don't know how many clusters exist in your data, choosing the appropriate initial number of clusters is already a tricky question.
-We will address this issue below, but let us first review how k-means generally functions.
+To start with the *k*-means clustering, you first need to define the number of clusters you want to find in your data.
+In most cases, you will not know how many clusters exist in your data, so choosing the appropriate initial number of clusters is already a tricky question.
+We will address this issue below, but let us first review how *k*-means generally functions.

 In our example, we will assume that we are trying to identify two clusters.
-The naive k-means algorithm will now initialize the model with two randomly distributed cluster centers in the two-dimensional space.
+The naive *k*-means algorithm will now initialize the model with two randomly distributed cluster centers in the two-dimensional space.

 The main algorithm consists of two steps.
 The first step is to measure the distances between every data point and the current cluster centers (in our case, via [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) \\( \sqrt[]{(x_1-x_2)^{2}+(y_1-y_2)^{2}} \\), where \\( (x_1,y_1) \\) and \\( (x_2,y_2) \\) are two data points in our two-dimensional space).
 After measuring the distances between each data point and the cluster centers, every data point is assigned to its nearest cluster center.

 The second step consists of creating new cluster centers by calculating the [mean](https://en.wikipedia.org/wiki/Mean) of all the data points assigned to each cluster.

 After creating the new cluster centers, the algorithm starts again with the data points' reassignment to the newly created cluster centers.
 The algorithm stops once the cluster centers are more or less stable.
-The [Wikipedia entry on k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) provides helpful visualizations of this two-step process.
+The [Wikipedia entry on *k*-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) provides helpful visualizations of this two-step process.

 The plotted results when clustering our snippet from the `DNP_ancient_authors.csv` dataset look like this, including the position of the final centroids:

-{% include figure.html filename="clustering-with-sklearn-in-python-fig1.png" caption="Figure 1: The clustered ancient authors data and the centroids using k-means in a two-dimensional space." %}
+{% include figure.html filename="clustering-with-sklearn-in-python-fig1.png" caption="Figure 1: The clustered ancient authors data and the centroids using *k*-means in a two-dimensional space." %}

-This appears satisfactory, and we can quickly see how the centroids are placed between the data points that we intuitively assume to build one cluster.
+This appears satisfactory, and we can quickly see how the centroids are positioned between the data points that we intuitively assume to represent one cluster.
 However, we can already notice that the scales of both axes differ significantly.
 The y-axis ranges from 1–14, whereas the x-axis scale ranges from 300–1300.
 Thus, a change on the x-axis is likely to influence the distance between data points more significantly than a change on the y-axis.
 This, in turn, also impacts the placement of the centroids and thus the cluster building process.
 To showcase this problem, let us change the word count of Aristophanes from 1108 to 700.

 |authors| word_count| known_works|
 |:---|:----:|:---:|